Goodding's Verbena

 Also known as Southwestern Mock Vervain, Pink Verbena, Southwestern Vervain, Goodding's Verbena, Mojave Verbena

-Glandularia gooddingii, also known as Goodding Verbena and Desert Verbena, is a short-lived perennial wildflower, producing gorgeous lavender tubular flowers in the springtime that attract butterflies.
-The small gray-green leaves have serrated edges and are covered with short white hairs.
-Goodding verbena will bloom in the cool season, February-April, or even earlier.
-With irrigation, flowering can continue into summer and on to autumn.
-For best display, irrigate regularly while blooming.
+Glandularia gooddingii, commonly referred to as Goodding Verbena or Desert Verbena, is a delightful short-lived perennial wildflower.
+In spring, it produces stunning lavender tubular flowers that attract butterflies.
+The plant features small gray-green leaves with serrated edges that are adorned with fine white hairs.
+Goodding Verbena typically blooms during the cool season, from February to April, and can begin blooming even earlier.
+With regular irrigation, its flowering can extend into the summer and autumn months.
+For the best display, ensure consistent irrigation while the plant is blooming.

-Plant in full sun to partial shade and well-drained soils.
-Allow to go to seed, providing new seedlings to replace the older plants as they die.
-Although short-lived, this plant reseeds readily in the landscape.
+When planting, choose a location that receives full sun to partial shade with well-drained soil.
+Allow the plant to go to seed, as this will produce new seedlings to replace the older plants as they age.
+Despite being short-lived, Goodding Verbena readily reseeds itself in the landscape, ensuring continuity of its beautiful blooms.

 BONAP MAP